 The DHBW Mosbach is one of nine locations of the Baden-Wuerttemberg Cooperative State University in the federal state of Baden-Wuerttemberg in southwestern Germany.
 More than 3.600 students are enrolled in our 33 undergraduate study degrees.
 In addition to their studies, the students work at one of the more than 1,100 companies, which cooperate with the university as corporate partners.
 This is the core of the DHBW cooperative study concept.

-The DHBW Mosbach offers a wide range of departments in its two schools: The School of Business and The School of Engineering.
+The DHBW Mosbach offers a wide range of departments in its two schools: the School of Business and the School of Engineering.
 Many of these departments have subdivisions within their units, such as the department of Business Studies offering spezializations in International Business, Banking, and Health Care Management, amongst others.
-If you would like to find out more details about the departments and their subdivisions, you can find more information in German on this page.

 The DHBW Mosbach has two campuses: one in the town of Mosbach and one in Bad Mergentheim; both campuses are in the Northeast of Baden-Württemberg - roughly between Heidelberg and Würzburg.

 The main campus of the DHBW Mosbach is located in Mosbach.
 The town can be found in the famous Neckar Valley at the southern foothills of the Odenwald, a wild-romantic mountain range and popular recreational area near Heidelberg and the Castle Road.
 With its picturesque half-timbered houses, it bears witness to an almost 1,200-year history.
 Mosbach's cosy atmosphere, its diverse shops, sidewalk cafés and cultural events attract visitors throughout the year.